gaya3dk/Covid/README.md

 # Introduction

-Covid  is a spark application that reads and writes data from Postgres table and outputs 3 reports to console
+Covid  is a spark application that reads and writes data from Postgres table and outputs 3 reports to console.

+- Which are the top 5 vaccinated countries and their vaccination rates  - returns %age of vaccination by population in one view
+- Week on week trend of new cases between current and last 3 weeks - returns % age increase of decrease in new cases

 ## Repository structure